viet34tqc/notebook/react-hooks.md

 `useImperativeHandle`
 <https://www.youtube.com/watch?v=dSzf0nv6QmM>

 Considering a case when you want to pass a ref from Parent component to child component.
-Default, that ref will be public in the parent component and you can use that ref within any event handler. `useImperativeHandle` will limit the event handler from the parent components that can access the ref
+Default, that ref will be public and you can use that ref with any event handler in the parent component. `useImperativeHandle` will limit value, state, or function inside a child component to the parent component the ref

 ## `useEffect`